ShuTheWise/MeshSimplificationComparer/README.md

 Same way of entering as before.

-Executing operation 0 runs all the meshes you have chosen against algorithms chosen at five levels of detail - 50\%, 25\%, 5\%, 2\% i 1\%.
+Executing operation 0 runs all the meshes you have chosen against algorithms chosen at six levels of detail - 50\%, 25\%, 10% , 5\%, 2\% i 1\%.
 Output meshes will be put in `mc_output\<Your working directory name>\meshes`.
 Do not use operation 2 unless you are sure that all meshes in the `meshes` folder are in .obj file format.
 You can convert all meshes to this format using operation 1.
 After running operation 2 you will find the results in `mc_output\<Your working directory name>\data`.
 Running operation 3 outputs the renders in `mc_output\<Your working directory name>\renders`.